RyanSamman/CPIT221/src/writing/Inspiration.md

 ![Reactions](https://i.imgur.com/phqyN7k.png)

-Many agree that I was horrible at communicating. **I was a very shy person, had a horrible stutter, <center>
+Many agree that I was horrible at communicating. **I was a very shy person, had a horrible stutter, and I wasn't confident in myself**.
-<h1>My Story</h1>
-</center>and I wasn't confident in myself**.
 However, due to Dr. Buhari and Dr. Rayed's efforts in the CP

 IT221 course, I have advanced my communication skills greatly across several fronts.